 You should narrow down your search by your style and preferences.
 Ask yourself: What similarities do you see in the images you like?
 Dark and moody?
 Candid or posed?
 Dramatic flash lighting?
 Does this photographer flatter his/her subjects?
 If it looks natural?
 Has the photograph let you be part of the event?
 Can you feel it?
 Learning what you like helps you communicate style preferences with the potential photographer.
 Pick about 4 favourites when choosing a wedding photographer and contact them to get a conversation going.

-5. What should my budget be?
+5. What should my wedding photography budget be?

-Having a realistic budget is crucial because when the cake is eaten, the flowers wilt and the dress is hung, all you have left are your wedding pictures.
+Having a realistic budget is crucial because when the cake is eaten, the flowers wilt, and the dress is hung, all you have left are your wedding pictures.
 I’m a believer that you deserve the wedding photography of your dreams.
 For reference, wedding resources (One Fab Day) say that at least 10%-15% of your wedding budget should be allocated for wedding photography.
 If you’re like me and think that photography is the most important item of your day, you will increase that percentage.
 Mine was 15% of my budget.
-According to UK/Ireland statistics- the weddings budget in total is estimated at around EUR 28,000.
+According to UK/Ireland statistics- the wedding budget in total is estimated at around EUR 28,000.
 Be upfront about your photography budget range with your photographer.
 Understand that “you get what you pay for” is true.
 The higher the skill set and experience of the photographer, the more expensive it will be.
 Consider cutting costs in areas and things you don’t value as much to increase the photography budget.
 You should expect quotes ranging from €1000 – €4000.

 6. What questions should I ask my photographer?